jz-clouddna/teched2025-XP264/exercises/ex1/README.md

 -------------
 This action automatically:

-- 🔐 Uses GitHub's OIDC token for secure authentication
-- ⚙️ Sets up your Kubernetes context (kubeconfig)
+ 🔐 Uses GitHub's OIDC token for secure authentication ⚙️ Sets up your Kubernetes context (kubeconfig)
-- 🚀 Enables you to run kubectl commands in your workflow
+ 🚀 Enables you to run kubectl commands in your workflow

-- 📁 Provides kubeconfig outputs for advanced use cases **Benefits:**
+**Benefits:**

 - ✅ No need to store Kubernetes credentials as secrets